School of TeacherOn

 - Henry Ford intuitively knew this - "“Whether you think you can, or you think you can't--you're right.”

-- When people with fixed mindset encounter a difficulty, they think they are dumb and can do nothing about it.
-On the other hand, people with growth mindset acknowledge the difficulty as a gap in present knowledge and try to fill that gap by hard work, smart work, and taking help.
+- When people with a fixed mindset encounter difficulty, they think they are dumb and can do nothing about it.
+On the other hand, people with a growth mindset acknowledge the difficulty as a gap in present knowledge and try to fill that gap by hard work, smart work, and taking help.